Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 the module.
 We'll expand this example later to have more interesting behavior.

 For now, all we want to be able to do is to create new :class:`Noddy` objects.
-To enable object creation, we have to provide a :c:member:`~PyTypeObject.tp_new` implementation.
+To enable object creation, we have to provide a :attr:`tp_new` implementation.
 In this case, we can just use the default implementation provided by the API function :c:func:`PyType_GenericNew`.
-We'd like to just assign this to the :c:member:`~PyTypeObject.tp_new` slot, but we can't, for portability sake, On some platforms or compilers, we can't statically initialize a structure member with a function defined in another C module, so, instead, we'll assign the :c:member:`~PyTypeObject.tp_new` slot in the module initialization function just before calling :c:func:`PyType_Ready`::
+We'd like to just assign this to the :attr:`tp_new` slot, but we can't, for portability sake, On some platforms or compilers, we can't statically initialize a structure member with a function defined in another C module, so, instead, we'll assign the :attr:`tp_new` slot in the module initialization function just before calling :c:func:`PyType_Ready`::